3 AI terms all business professionals need to understand

-Today there are many discussions happening around the value and utility of artificial intelligence.
+The value and utility of artificial intelligence is a hot topic today.
 In fact, a recent report by MIT Sloan Management Review asserts that almost 85 percent of executives believe AI “will allow their companies to obtain or sustain a competitive advantage.”

-But there’s also a lot of confusion about terminology, the kinds of applications businesses can make use of and, ultimately, where AI is going.
-In my experience, it’s not uncommon to hear business professionals use “AI” and other terms such as “machine learning” and “deep learning” interchangeably when, in fact, there are distinct differences.
+But there’s also a lot of confusion about terminology, the kinds of applications businesses can make use of, and where AI is ultimately heading.
+In my experience, it’s not uncommon to hear business professionals use “AI” and other terms — such as “machine learning” and “deep learning” — interchangeably when there are, in fact, distinct differences between them.

-AI is the next era of computing and it’s important for the business world to understand just how to unlock its potential.
-In a recent Facebook Live, Amy Webb, Professor of Strategic Foresight at NYU Stern School of Business and founder of the Future Today Institute, and I discussed how AI is not a silver bullet, and how real value comes from a tailored combination of tools designed for a specific business problem.
+AI is the next era of computing, and it’s important for the business world to understand just how to unlock its potential.
+In a recent Facebook Live event, I talked with Amy Webb, professor of strategic foresight at NYU Stern School of Business and founder of the Future Today Institute, about how AI is not a silver bullet and how real value comes from a tailored combination of tools designed to address a specific business problem.

-The stakes are high, and a lack of understanding can lead to unsuccessful implementation and lack of ROI.
-So, just what do we mean when we say, “AI,” “machine learning,” and “deep learning?”
+The stakes are high for companies looking to invest in AI, and incomplete understanding can lead to unsuccessful implementation and lack of ROI.
+So just what do all these terms actually mean?

 AI

-The academic pursuit of AI came about after the Second World War, with the intent to replicate the human mind.
-This included exploration into mimicking how we perform general reasoning, value-assessment, and internal inquiry.
-As time passed, researchers realized that our brains are much more complicated than they’d previously supposed.
-And while human beings are good at what they do, there are things we don’t have the capacity for.
-For example, a doctor can’t read and understand the millions of articles published by PubMed as quickly as an AI system.
-With AI technologies, the goal is to enhance human capabilities, thought, and reach, not replicate or replace them.
+The academic pursuit of AI came about after World War II, and the technology was originally intended to replicate the human mind.
+This included efforts to mimic how we perform general reasoning, value-assessment, and internal inquiry.
+As time passed, researchers realized that our brains are much more complicated than had been previously supposed.
+And while human beings are good at what they do, there are things we simply don’t have the capacity for.
+For example, a doctor can’t read and understand the millions of articles published by PubMed as quickly as an AI system can.
+With AI technologies, the goal is to enhance human capabilities, thought, and reach, not to replicate or replace them.
 Just as construction workers use bulldozers and backhoes instead of simple tools, AI allows us to dig through tremendous amounts of data, uncover patterns, and make better decisions based on those insights.

-The ultimate goal for AI is what I like to refer to as augmented intelligence, which will help inspire humans to leverage insights for better ideas and alternative perspectives but also help us see through our cognitive biases to points of view that might not have otherwise occurred to us.
+The ultimate goal for AI is what I like to refer to as augmented intelligence, which will help inspire humans to leverage insights for better ideas and alternative perspectives but will also help us see through our cognitive biases to points of view that might not have otherwise occurred to us.

 Machine learning

 Machine learning (ML) is an algorithmic technique that has been around for decades.
 On a basic level, ML can predict trends or recognize patterns in data if researchers expose the model to previous examples of those patterns.
-For example, if you have a series of numbers that you can associate with something significant, and if that pattern has previously repeated itself, you can teach ML algorithms to recognize that pattern, and then use it to predict whether that same significant outcome is going to happen again.
+For example, if you have a series of numbers that you can associate with something significant, and if that pattern has previously repeated itself, you can teach ML algorithms to recognize that pattern and then use it to predict whether that same significant outcome is going to happen again.

 For businesses, the implications of ML technology are significant.
 With ML, enterprises can evaluate buyer behavior to inform future expectations, enabling leaders to adjust strategy if and where necessary.
 Businesses can deploy ML for a variety of processes.
-Retail stores can use machine learning in forecasting systems which must consider both past and current (up to the hour) market trends.
-And financial services can use ML-powered product recommendation systems which must leverage current interest rates, trends, and market movements.
+Retail stores can use machine learning in forecasting systems that must consider both past and current (up to the hour) market trends.
+And financial services can use ML-powered product recommendation systems that must leverage current interest rates, trends, and market movements.

 Deep learning

 Deep learning (DL) is a more recent innovation under the broader umbrella of machine learning algorithms.
 DL is an algorithmic technique modeled after the neural structures in human brains.
-The term is sometimes referred to as neural networks, as researchers were inspired by the synapses and neurons in the human brain and the mechanism by which neurons fire and cause synapses to collect and propagate the energy of that neuron.
+The term is sometimes referred to as “neural networks” because researchers were inspired by the synapses and neurons in the human brain and the mechanism by which neurons fire and cause synapses to collect and propagate the energy of that neuron.

 DL uses artificial neural networks to dramatically increase the number of dimensions of data it can work with – including unstructured images and sounds.
-This multi-dimensional approach is much like how humans experience the world.
+This multi-dimensional approach is similar to the way humans experience the world.
 With the proper human training of neural networks and hand-picked quality data sets, DL holds a great deal of promise for powerful, AI-enabled data analysis across industries.

-AI can employ both ML and DL algorithmic techniques, but it’s important to remember AI is much more than that.
+AI can employ both ML and DL algorithmic techniques, but it’s important to remember that AI is much more than that.
 AI combines specific forms of algorithmic techniques to solve a specific problem or to complete a task that its creators set it up to perform.

 Don’t count on one technology: Look for a mix